d-tear/CXTB_Internalization/README.md

 IntDen column: The integrated density of all your individual ROIs treated as one ROI (Sum of individual ROI areas * The average of the mean gray values of your individual ROIs)

-Area column: The sum of the individual areas from your ROIs Mean column: The average of the mean gray values for each ROI There are likely other columns in csv files as well, but the code ignores these columns as they are not used to calculate CTCF
+Area column: The sum of the individual areas from your ROIs Mean column: The average of the mean gray values for each ROI.
+There are likely other columns in csv files as well, but the code ignores these columns as they are not used to calculate CTCF

 In your individual CTCF_results files (e.g. CTCF_results_994.csv) the CTCF for each individual nonbackground ROI is calculated as follows: